piotrwitek/react-redux-typescript-guide/docs/markdown/2_redux.md

 ## Action Creators

-> Using Typesafe Action Creators for Redux [`typesafe-actions`](https://github.com/piotrwitek/typesafe-actions)
+> Using Typesafe Action Creators helpers for Redux [`typesafe-actions`](https://github.com/piotrwitek/typesafe-actions)

-A recommended approach is to use a simple factory function to automate the creation of type-safe action creators.
+A recommended approach is to use a simple functional helper to automate the creation of type-safe action creators.
 The advantage is that we can reduce a lot of code repetition and also minimize surface of errors by using type-checked API.
-> There are more functional helpers available that will help you to further reduce tedious boilerplate and type-annotations in common scenarios like reducers (`getType`) or epics (`isActionOf`).
+> There are more specialized functional helpers available that will help you to further reduce tedious boilerplate and type-annotations in common scenarios like reducers (`getType`) or epics (`isActionOf`).
 All that without losing type-safety!
 Please check very short [Tutorial](https://github.com/piotrwitek/typesafe-actions#tutorial)

 ::example='../../playground/src/redux/counters/actions.ts'::
 ::usage='../../playground/src/redux/counters/actions.usage.ts'::